strapi/documentation/user-docs/latest/content-manager/configuring-view-of-content-type.md

 ## Configuring the list view

-Right above the list view table, on the right side of the interface, a settings button <Fa-Cog /> is displayed.
+On the right side of the list view interface, right above the table, a settings button <Fa-Cog /> is displayed.
 It allows to access the configurations that can be set for the list view of your collection type, and to choose which fields to display in the table.

 ::: tip NOTE
 The configurations only apply to the list view of the collection type from which the settings are accessed (i.e. disabling the filters or search options for a collection type will not automatically also disable these same options for all other collection types).